Ters06/PNGDrawer/README.md

 ## Features

 -   **Declarative JSON Definitions**: Describe every aspect of your diagram—from canvas size to object placement—in simple JSON files.
-- **Precise Layout Engine**: Position objects absolutely, relative to the canvas boundaries, or relative to each other using a powerful anchor and offset system.
+-   **Precise Layout Engine**: Position objects absolutely, or relative to each other using a powerful anchor and offset system.
-- **Generic Properties**: Define labels and borders on any object type that supports them (icons, shapes, edges).
+-   **Rich Text Styling**: Control font size, weight (bold), style (italic), color, and alignment on a per-label basis.
+-   **Automatic Text Wrapping**: Long text labels automatically wrap to fit within their parent nodes.
 -   **Layering**: Control the stacking order of objects to create complex, overlapping designs.
 -   **High-Quality Rendering**: Uses a 4x supersampling technique to produce smooth, anti-aliased lines and crisp text.
 -   **Vector Icon Support**: Directly uses SVG icons for scalable, high-quality graphics. **Note:** You must provide your own icon files.
-- **Flexible Connections**: Draw straight, curved, or S-shaped lines with solid, dashed, or dotted styles, and control arrow direction.
+-   **Flexible Connections**: Draw straight, curved, or S-shaped lines with solid, dashed, or dotted styles.
 -   **Modular Addon Architecture**: The core rendering engine is built on a plugin-like system, making it easy to add new features.

 ---